BardicDefense/purple-hack/spells.md

 _Conjuration (R: Short, D: 1 hour)_
 This spell calls local wild animal spirits of the caster’s choice, which manifest as living examples of those creatures.
 Hit Dice equal to twice the caster’s level are summoned, in any combination desired.
 No single creature can be above 10 Hit Dice; none can be intelligent or magical.
 The creatures serve without question, but if abused by the caster the spirits will refuse future calls.

-#### Cure Disease
+#### Cure Sickness

 _Necromancy (R: Short, D: Permanent)_
-This spell cures the subject of artificial blindness and deafness (assuming the subject still has its eyes/ears) and all diseases, including mummy rot, green slime infection, and lycanthropy.
+This spell cures the subject of artificial blindness and deafness (assuming the subject still has its eyes/ears) and all sicknesses and diseases, including mummy rot, green slime infection, and lycanthropy.

 #### Cure Serious Wounds